-10 Years Ago: Bon Jovi Bounce Back with Long-Awaited ‘Have a Nice Day’
+10 Years Ago: Bon Jovi Bounce Back With ‘Have a Nice Day’

 The release of Have a Nice Day in September 2005 found Bon Jovi at a crossroads.

 They had launched Crush to double-platinum status in 2000 on the strength “It’s My Life,” a reminder that Bon Jovi were still capable of fist-flying radio-ready anthems.
 Their 2002 follow up Bounce peaked at No. 2, but did not have the staying power of the previous release – becoming the band’s first album that failed to reach platinum status.
 Next came a reworked greatest hits package, This Left Feels Right, and then the 100,000,000 Million Fans Can’t Be Wrong box set, which seemed to signal a moment of stagnation.

 Frontman Jon Bon Jovi and lead guitarist Richie Sambora spent the summer of 2004 writing in anticipation of demoing in the fall and then recording in early 2005.
 But newly installed producer John Shanks encouraged Bon Jovi to go directly into the studio, setting new course toward this fiery blend of lite-metal-pop for Have a Nice Day.

 “The songs weren’t extensively demoed, which is something we’ve always done for years," Bon Jovi said in promotional materials for the album.
 "With this we would go in, write a song, do it with a drum machine and then bring [drummer] Tico [Torres] and [bassist] Huey [McDonald] in at the end of the record.
 They played for a day and a half on the whole record.”